-The fair value of the long-term portion of loans receivable is based on the discounted value of future cash flow using applicable interest rates ranging from 0.97% to 4.90% in 2021 and 0.48% to 4.90% in 2020.
+The fair value of the long-term portion of loans receivable is based on the discounted value of future cash flow using applicable interest rates ranging from 0.97% to 4.90% in 2022 and 0.48% to 4.90% in 2021.

-The estimated fair value of the derivative liability as at December 31, 2021 and 2020 are based on an indirect method of valuing multiple embedded derivatives.
+The estimated fair value of the derivative liability as at December 31, 2022 and 2021 are based on an indirect method of valuing multiple embedded derivatives.
 This valuation technique using binomial pyramid model uses stock prices and stock price volatility.
 This valuation method compares the fair value of the option-free instrument against the fair value of the hybrid convertible instrument.
 The difference of the fair values is assigned as the value of the embedded derivatives.

-The significant unobservable input in the fair value is the stock price volatility of 24.82% and 24.65% in 2021 and 2020, respectively.
-In 2021, a 5% increase (5% decrease) in the stock volatility has an effect to the total comprehensive income by P40.52 million increase (P45.29 million decrease).
-In 2020, the impact of the changes in stock volatility in the valuation is minimal.
+The significant unobservable input in the fair value is the stock price volatility of 19.88% and 24.82% in 2022 and 2021, respectively.
+In 2022, a 5% increase (5% decrease) in the stock volatility has very minimal effect to the total comprehensive income.
+In 2021, a 5% increase (5% decrease) in the stock volatility has an effect to the total comprehensive income by \$\mathbb{P}40.52\$ million increase (\$\mathbb{P}45.29\$ million decrease).

-The plain bond is determined by discounting the cash flows, which is simply the principal at maturity, using discount rate of 15.23% in 2021 and 14.27% in 2020.
+The plain bond is determined by discounting the cash flows, which is simply the principal at maturity, using discount rate of 15.23% in 2022 and 14.27% in 2021.
 The discount rate is composed of the matched to maturity risk free rate and the option adjusted spread (OAS) of 12%.